 - Large room (350-950 sq. ft.): 9,800 to 12,500 BTU

-In addition to purchasing a best-priced unit and selecting the correct size, there are other ways to save money and maintain a cool, comfortable temperature in your home.
+In addition to purchasing the best-priced unit and selecting the correct size, there are other ways to save money and maintain a cool, comfortable temperature in your home.

 First, during warm months, keep shades and curtains drawn on sunny days, thereby preventing additional heat from entering your home.
 Also, when not in use, fans in bathroom and kitchen areas should be turned off.
 Otherwise, they'll pull cool air out of the house.

-Another easy way to save money in powering your units is to set the desired temperature just a bit higher than you're accustomed.
+Another easy way to save money in powering your units is to set the desired temperature just a bit higher than you're accustomed to.
 Even a few degrees can save you quite a bit on your monthly power bill.

 It's important to make sure your air conditioner filters are cleaned or replaced regularly.
 Ceiling fans can be a relatively inexpensive way to make the most of the cool air emanating from your air conditioner, as they do an excellent job of circulating air.

-For more tips on how cut the costs of air conditioning your home check out:
+For more tips on how to cut the costs of air conditioning of your home, check out: